JoshLovesFun/Gribber/README.md

-**Program Status**
+**Program Status:**

-This program hasn't been tested much.
-It actually hasn't been tested since 2023.
+This program hasn't been extensively tested and hasn't been tested since 2023.
 However, it does work.
-But I probably need to make some changes so it is easier to use.
-Maybe someday, it can be a python package!
+I may need to make some changes to improve usability.
+Perhaps, in the future, it could be developed into a Python package!

 **Program Overview:**